-The fragmentary chapter "The Marketplace" from the book The Actors.
-Farce and Vaudeville and Even ...
-Tableau Viviant (2004) appears, at first reading, as the usual excentric episode of Lyubomir Milchev-Dandy's city wanderings.
+The fragmentary chapter "The Marketplace" from The Actors appears, at first reading, as the usual excentric episode of Lyubomir Milchev-Dandy's city wanderings.
 "The Marketplace", however, sparks interest with its provocative focus on the figure of the painter as a flâneur, introduced by Charles Baudelaire's essay "The Painter of Modern Life" (1863), transporting the scene of the flâneur's stroll to the twentieth-first century - from Paris to Sofia.
 Through an interplay of closeness and distance, Dandy inserts the image of the modern Sofia-based flâneur into the conceptual framework of Baudelaire's text, on the one hand, and, on the other, the conceptual formulations of Walter Benjamin, who canonised [Baudelaire] as the paradigm of the flâneur (Игов 2010).
 Lyubomir Milchev, however, firmly rejects the blind following of the cultural code he acquired via the aesthetics of dandyism.
 He shows continuity as an object of debate and meaningful reassessment, portraying it in an atrophic version and mediating it through the lens of intrusive theatricality.